Wafu pasta is Japan’s answer to Italian pasta, a fusion with Asian-style ingredients.

 If you’re out of long pasta, any type will do, even small pasta pieces like gemelli, fusilli, penne, or rigatoni.

 Just make sure to cook all the pasta al dente so it doesn’t become too mushy.

 I like to keep it simple, so I use only cherry tomatoes but you can use all kinds of tomatoes and chop them into small pieces.

-As well, you can replace them with broccoli, asparagus, snap peas, green beans, or edamame.
+As well, you can replace them with broccoli, asparagus (you might need to cook fresh ones in a special pan), snap peas, green beans, or edamame.

 While it’s uncommon to use cheese in this pasta recipe, you can always add some grated parmesan as a nice topping to make the dish more filling and wholesome.

 Togarashi is the Japanese 7 spice, but you can just use some black pepper, white pepper, and chili flakes.
 Or, add some toasted sesame seeds, or ichimi togarashi (mild chili spice).